-If you use more Victoza[®] than you should, talk to your doctor straight away.
+If you use more Victoza® than you should, talk to your doctor straight away.
 You may need medical treatment.
-If you use too much Victoza[®] you may feel sick (have nausea) or become sick (vomit).
+If you use too much Victoza® you may feel sick (have nausea), become sick (vomit), or experience low blood sugar (hypoglycemia).
+Please refer to 'Common (affects less than 1 in 10 people)' for early warning signs of low blood sugar.